OJB-Quantum/Navaho-Linguistics/README.md

 # Navaho-Linguistics
 [![License](https://img.shields.io/badge/Creative_Commons-License-green)](https://choosealicense.com/licenses/cc-by-4.0)

-A repository for Indigenous American language material from the Navaho/Navajo tribe.
+A repository for Indigenous American language material for quantum engineering topics from the Navaho/Navajo tribe.
 Collected and written by Onri Jay Benally, an Indigenous American born and raised on the Navaho tribe (Diné Bikeyah).
 ________________________________________________________________________________________________________________________________________________
 ## Plans for this repository: